ANNUAL GENERAL MEETING

 Conference Pictures 2012:

 During every conference ASPSH awards a deserving 'Sexual Health Pioneer' with our Pioneer Award to recognize their lifetime accomplishments in the area of sexual and reproductive health.
-This year we are very pleased to announce that our 2012 winner of the Pioneer Award is Meg Hickling.
-Please click here to view Saleema Noon's nomination letter to recognize Meg for the Pioneer Award.
+Nominations are now open for the 2014 Pioneer Award to be presented at the 11th Biennial Western Canadian Sexual Health Conference May 1 & 2, 2014 at the Lister Conference Centre on the University of Alberta Campus in Edmonton, Alberta.

 Our thanks to the conference presenters who shared their power point presentations with us to share with you on our website.
 Please go to Western Canadian Sexual Health Conference to find these presentations.